Is cashmere itchy?

 The misconception that cashmere is itchy often stems from peoples' experiences with low-quality cashmere products.
 Cheaply made cashmere garments may be blended with coarse fibres, or may not undergo proper processing, resulting in an irritating texture.

-High quality cashmere, sourced from well-nurtured goats, undergoes meticulous sorting, washing, and dehairing to remove coarse fibres and impurities, resulting in a smooth, luxurious and itch-free experience.
+High quality cashmere, sourced from well-nurtured goats, undergoes meticulous sorting, washing, and de-hairing to remove coarse fibres and impurities, resulting in a smooth, luxurious and itch-free experience.

 The belief that cashmere is itchy also arises from the perception that all wool-based materials are scratchy.
 While it's true that some wool types can be coarse and cause discomfort, cashmere is an exception.
-Cashmere fibres are significantly finer and have a smoother surface, which minimises the potential for itchiness.

 How to get maximum comfort from your cashmere